Some links in this article are affiliate links, which means we earn from qualifying purchases. Learn more.

 What Is A Low Sodium Diet?

-According to the American Hearts Association, people consume around 3,400 mg of sodium per day, which exceeds the recommended target of only consuming 2,300mg per day.
+According to the American Hearts Association, people consume around 3,400 mg of sodium per day, exceeding the recommended target of only consuming 2,300mg daily.

-Sodium can be found naturally in most foods: fruits, vegetables, meats, and healthy fats.
+Sodium is naturally found in most foods: fruits, vegetables, meats, and healthy fats.

-However, the majority of sodium nowadays comes from processed foods like chips, pastries, cakes, and frozen food.
+However, most sodium nowadays comes from processed foods like chips, pastries, cakes, and frozen food.

-Table salt is also one of the significant contributors to the addition of sodium in people’s diets.
+Table salt is also one of the significant contributors to the addition of sodium to people’s diets.

 3 Reasons To Lower Your Sodium Intake